 Advocacy Plan: Where do I begin?

-To ensure your organization is not reactionary but taking important steps toward a better world, you must have a clearly articulated vision.
+To ensure your organization is not reactionary, but taking important steps toward a better world, you must have a clearly articulated vision.
 The best advocacy leaders can articulate a vision and use successes and failures to grow their organizations.
-What does the world, as it relates to your core issue(s) need to look like in order for your work to no longer be needed?
-Having a real vision gives your team a north star to guide them through their daily work and decision making.
+What does the world, as it relates to your core issue(s), need to look like for your work to no longer be needed?
+Having a real vision gives your team a north star to guide them through their daily work and decision-making.
 It allows them to check and see if the energy being spent is moving the organization in the right direction.
 It also keeps them on track when making critical decisions regarding organizational resources.
 Visioning exercises are a great way to lay out what your future looks like.
-These exercises can be done verbally, through journaling, or even drawing a picture of what you want your organization to look like.
+These exercises can be done verbally, through journaling, or even by drawing a picture of what you want your organization to look like.

 Having clear, articulated, and achievable goals with metrics for your organization’s growth is key to being successful.
 Everyone in your organization should know what goals the organization is trying to achieve at any given point.
 There will be long-term and short-term goals attached to each project.
 Some goals will be internal and others external, but all will need some type of metric to track progress toward the goals and ultimately show when it’s been achieved.

 Whether your organization is strictly advocacy or advocacy is just one arm of the work your organization does, you should be thinking about your work holistically.
 When planning your advocacy, remember that there are other legislative, electoral, and community-building efforts happening as well.
 Keep those in mind whether they are internal or external efforts.
 One mistake organizations make is having all their department plans developed separately versus working to complement each other.
 For advocacy efforts to be successful, they need to happen as part of the larger picture.
 Understanding each piece helps grow the others.
 This includes fundraising – remember donors can be great advocates and advocates make great donors.